bulletforyou11/kottans-backend/README.md

 ## 1. Git Collaboration

 Actually, I am new to Git and for me it was a good stream of information.
-I set Git-It something to work out my skills and I will purposefully move on!
+I spent more than a week on git and a very pleasant incident happened to me.
+I went for a technical test where basic knowledge of networks and operating networks was required.
+But in my tests there were questions about the geet.
+And this surprised me pretty much, since nothing was said about it.
+That's how kotan prepared my sleeping consciousness for adventure)

 ![Image alt](https://github.com/bulletforyou11/kottans-backend/blob/master/task_git_collaboration/1.1.png)
 ![Image alt](https://github.com/bulletforyou11/kottans-backend/blob/master/task_git_collaboration/1.2.png)